Tamara Taylor: Early life and career

 She first appeared in Bones in the first episode of the second season, "The Titan on the Tracks", portraying the character Dr. Camille Saroyan.
 In the first six episodes of the season, she was credited as a guest star because creator and writer Hart Hanson had planned to kill her off in episode 12 when Howard Epps, a recurring serial killer, poisoned her, to create more tension and drama between the two main characters, but the response to her character was so strong that the writers offered her a position as a recurring regular in the show.
 Thus, from the following episode, "The Girl with the Curl", she was credited as a main character for the remainder of the series.

 Tamara Taylor later recurred on the final season of Agents of S.H.I.E.L.D. portraying secondary antagonist Sibyl.

-In October 2022, it was announced that Taylor would join the final series of the FX series Snowfall in an as-yet unannounced role.
+In October 2022, it was announced that Taylor would join the final series of the FX series Snowfall.
+She will appear in Season 3 of Wild Cards as Vivienne, the long-lost mother of the series' female protagonist.

 Personal life

-Taylor is a second cousin by marriage to Neve Campbell, with whom she appeared on Party of Five.
-Taylor married attorney Miles Cooley in 2007, later divorcing in May 2012.
+Taylor married attorney Miles Cooley in 2007.
+They divorced in May 2012.